Alahärmä

 Alahärmä is a former municipality of Finland.
 It was consolidated, together with Kortesjärvi and Ylihärmä, to Kauhava on 1 January 2009.

-It is located in the province of Western Finland and is part of the Southern Ostrobothnia region.
+Alahärmä is located in the province of Western Finland and is part of the South Ostrobothnia region.
 The municipality had a population of 4,661 (as of 31 December 2008) and covered a land area of 351.32 km2.
 The population density was 13.27 PD/km2.

-Alahärmä stands in connection with the coast and the Gulf of Bothnia by the river Lapuanjoki.
-It was probably in combination with the fertile earth important for the first settlers in the area.
+Alahärmä stands in connection with the Gulf of Bothnia by the Lapuanjoki river.
 The municipality, situated 80 km northeast of the town Vaasa, is dominated by the countryside and nature, but there are also small villages filled with activities.
 The companies are mainly within the metal industry, fur-farming, starch and milk production.
 The unemployment rate is one of the lowest in Finland.

 There is also a supply of cultural activities for instance the annual folk festival "Härmälääset Häjyylyt", theatre, art exhibitions, concerts.
 The local greystone church was built in 1903.